ewfx/hackathon-template/README.md

-# 🚀 Project Name: AI Reconciliation Tool 🌟
+# 🚀 Project Name: AI Orchestration for Email & Document Triage Routing🌟

 ## Description
-An AI-powered anomaly detection and reconciliation tool built to enable seamless financial data matching and review by reconcilers.
-This project automates anomaly detection in datasets, allows user interaction for feedback, and integrates with Jira for tracking and resolution.
+This project implements an AI-powered solution for automating the classification, data extraction, and routing of emails in a commercial bank's lending service team.
+The system processes incoming emails and attachments, extracts key information, classifies the emails into predefined request types, and routes them to appropriate teams.

 ## 📌 Table of Contents
 - [Introduction](#introduction)